I enjoy creating pigment dispersions to develop a better understanding of the materials I work with.

 - Silicone defoamer (1 gram)

-First add dry pigment to rock tumbler drum then one pound of ceramic media.
+First, add dry pigment to rock tumbler drum then one pound of ceramic media.
 Next seal drum shut and check that it will not leak.
-Then tumble for 24 to 48 hour.
+Then tumble for 24 to 48 hours.

 Recipe #2: Pigment Green 36